khalid-el-masnaoui/docker-notes/README.md

 ##### Usage

-To use a volume , we can either specify the volume in the [dockerfile](#dockerfile.md) or the [docker-compose-file](#docker-compose.md) , as well as starting the container with a volume in the command.
+To use a volume , we can either specify the volume in the [docker-compose-file](#docker-compose.md)  or  starting the container with a volume in the command.

 ###### Starting a Container with a Volume